benmvp/slides/2019/cssconfeu/webdev.md

   </div>
 </div>
 NOTES:
-- So let's say we have the schedule for CSSConf EU
+- So let's say we have the schedule for CSSConf EU 2019
 - We just want to indent the speakers in by 40 pixels
 - Naturally we'd just use some CSS selector to add `margin-left`
-- Simple enought right?
+- Simple enough right?
 - Or maybe use Bootstrap's grid system
 - But what do you do if CSS doesn't exist?
-  * Or at least it's not guaranteed to be in all of your user's browsers?
+  * Or at least it's not guaranteed to be available in all browsers?

 /////
 <!-- .slide: data-background="url(../../img/webdev/celso-405219-unsplash.jpg) no-repeat center" data-background-size="cover" -->